fchasen/phabricator-review-vscode/README.md

 npm run package     # build a .vsix
 ```

-The Conduit API client lives in `src/client/` as JSDoc-typed vanilla JS with no VS Code dependencies; tests run via `node --test` in `test/client/`.
+The Conduit API client lives in `src/client/` as JSDoc-typed JS with no VS Code dependencies; tests run via `node --test` in `test/client/`.

 ## License